hoehlrich/canvas-tui/README.md

 - [X] Grade fetching doesn't work (figured it out: use REST)
 - [X] Canvas assignment link scraping
 - [X] Reinstate links pane
-- [ ] Be able to open links in the link pane
+- [X] Be able to open links in the link pane
+- [X] Write data to file after every modification to state
+- [ ] FEATURE: Sort setting where the user can say if they want the assignments sorted by dude date or a custom order (would enable the user to prioritize assignments
 - [ ] Rework assignment query to use REST instead of graphql
 - [ ] Download pdf files and open in zathura (maybe)
+- [ ] When opening pdf file that's already downloaded check to see if its been modified and update it if so
 - [ ] Add timer column and let it be resetable and pausable (maybe)
 - [ ] Course ID config
 - [ ] Query Course IDs if no config (maybe)